St Kentigern's Church, Crosthwaite: Features

 The church has Tudor consecration crosses, both inside and out.
 It is unique in having had a complete surviving set of twelve exterior crosses.
 Nine interior crosses remain; the other three are thought to have been inadvertently destroyed during 19th-century attempts at restoration.
 According to Wilson and Kaye the existence of the crosses shows that the church was consecrated "to the 'English use' (secundum consuetudinem)" and not according to Roman Catholic rite.

 In a 1960s guide John Betjeman drew attention to some of the above and to the finely carved 14th-century font, a number of 15th-century effigies, the reredos by the Keswick School of Industrial Art and the altar draped with a banner bearing the Greek motto "εν τούτῳ νίκα", meaning "in this sign you will conquer", a motto adopted by Constantine the Great and by the Knights Templar.
 The reredos incorporates three repoussé panels by Edith Rawnsley and John Birkett, who were also responsible for the hanging lights, the mosaics and the pulpit.

 The monument to Robert Southey (1846) is by John Graham Lough.
 Southey is depicted in marble, with one hand resting on his heart and the other on a book, with an epitaph by William Wordsworth; "Ye Vales and Hills, whose beauty hither drew/The poet's steps, and fixed him here, on you/His eyes have closed."

-The churchyard contains some "outstandingly good"slate gravestones and a "forest of Celtic cross headstones", including that of Edith Rawnsley, who encouraged their design.
+The churchyard contains some "outstandingly good" slate gravestones and a "forest of Celtic cross headstones".